ShemIAm/CS-207/README.md

-# CS-207: More info found in Final Project Write-Up!
+# CS-207: More info found in CS-207/Ishema Mwunvaneza Final Project Write-Up.pdf

  I want to make a Arduino Theremin similar to these:
  http://www.electrominds.com/projects/simple-arduino-theremin-theremino